kgautreaux/pushover/README.md

 config :pushover,
   user: "YOUR_PUSHOVER_USER",
+  group: "YOUR_PUSHOVER_GROUP",
   token: "YOUR_PUSHOVER_TOKEN"
 ```

-Alternatively, use environment variables PUSHOVER_USER and PUSHOVER_TOKEN.
+Alternatively, use environment variables PUSHOVER_USER, PUSHOVER_GROUP, and PUSHOVER_TOKEN.

 To send a message via Pushover Message API: